Back to National Guide

 What Affects the Cost

-• Surface vs membrane.
-Cracked grout and peeling silicone is a cheap fix.
-A failed membrane is a full strip-out.
-The cost difference is substantial.
+• Surface vs membrane failure.
+Cracked grout and peeling silicone is a surface fix costing a few hundred dollars.
+A failed membrane is a full strip-out costing several thousand.
+Getting a proper diagnosis first is the most important step.

 • Slab vs raised floor.
-On a concrete slab (most Brisbane homes), water from a failed membrane travels sideways into adjacent rooms rather than down through the floor.
+On a concrete slab (most post-1970s Brisbane homes), water from a failed membrane travels sideways into adjacent rooms rather than down through the floor.
 On a raised Queenslander with timber floors, it drops through and damages the ceiling below.
+Both scenarios have different repair profiles.

-• Mould and moisture damage.
+• Mould extent.
 Brisbane's humidity accelerates mould growth when water gets behind tiles.
-If mould has spread into the wall framing, remediation adds to the scope.
+If mould has spread from grout joints into wall framing or plasterboard, remediation adds to the scope and cost.

 • Tile availability.
 If the existing tiles are discontinued and cannot be matched, a partial repair becomes a full retile.